acegal1/Group1_Final_Project/README.md

 ### Machine Learning Model
 We evaluated our data using the following models:
-- Unsupervised K-means Clustering
+- Unsupervised K-means Clustering - we used this method because we had to convert all the labels to numbers
+- Google Colab - PySpark
+- SK Learn Module
+- Plotly
+- Matplotlib
+- HV Plot
 - (Screenshots of graphs)
+- Katie, here is the list of libraries that were imported: pandas, sklearn, sklearn cluster (for the KMeans), matplotlib, plotly.
+We used Google Colab pyspark for our pandas dataframe

 ### Presentation